The first truly American cuisine is having a revival

 Courtesy Evan Johnson/Kai

-Chef de Cuisine Ryan Swanson adapts Pima and Maricopa tribal foods to modern taste buds with great sophistication at this Native American-owned casino restaurant.
+Chef de Cuisine Ryan Swanson adapts Pima and Maricopa tribal foods to modern taste buds with great sophistication at this Native American-owned restaurant.
 Black tepary beans from Ramona Farms, a grower that specializes in bringing back heritage crops, shine in their simplicity in an appetizer served alongside a vegetable array and topped with chile froth.

 Industrious local tribes weren't picky eaters, but they were prickly eaters, harvesting native cactus (sans spines) for generations.